Rep. Jody Hice: Georgia Ballot Audit Needs Signature Verification

 Hice credited Stacey Abrams with leading Georgia’s recent removal of signature verification requirements regarding absentee ballots.

-“Stacey Abrams has been the mastermind of taking over the election [with] absentee ballots and, in my opinion, throwing a tremendous amount of fraud into the situation,” Hice estimated, “Because in Georgia, keep in mind the only ballots that do not have voter ID are absentee ballots, so if you vote in person or if you vote early, there must be picture ID and a variety of different voter ID, but when it comes to absentee ballots, that’s not the case.”
+“Stacey Abrams has been the mastermind of taking over the election [with] absentee ballots and, in my opinion, throwing a tremendous amount of fraud into the situation,” Hice estimated.
+“Because in Georgia, keep in mind the only ballots that do not have voter ID are absentee ballots, so if you vote in person or if you vote early, there must be picture ID and a variety of different voter ID, but when it comes to absentee ballots, that’s not the case.”

 Hice went on, “Stacey Abrams has already announced that she’s had over 600,000 people apply for absentee ballots.
 It is a frightening scenario that’s going on, and at the same time you have a number of people who feel like the presidential election was rigged, and so the attitude that we’ve got to guard against is, ‘What’s the point of me voting?
 This thing has already rigged,’ and so we’ve got to get to greater accountability, enforcing the laws that already exist.”